Skip to content

 Get-ItemProperty "HKLM:\SYSTEM\CurrentControlSet\Control\LSA" -Name DsrmAdminLogonBehavior

-4. Create the key with value "2" if it doesn't exist
+4. Create the key with value 2 if it does not exist:

 New-ItemProperty "HKLM:\SYSTEM\CurrentControlSet\Control\LSA" -Name DsrmAdminLogonBehavior -Value 2 -PropertyType DWORD